What Eye Makeup Is Best for Me? Your Ultimate Personalized Guide

 Hooded eyes benefit from cut-crease techniques and matte shadows to avoid creasing.
 Place lighter shades on the inner lid and build darkness upward toward the brow bone.
 Tightline the upper waterline for definition.
 Skip thick liner on the upper lid—instead, use a thin line or smudge it softly.
 Pro tip: Apply eyeshadow with eyes open to see exactly where it lands.
 For hooded eyes in 2026, the “blended halo” look is trending: soft shimmer in the center lid fading to matte edges.

-To balance round eyes, elongate horizontally.
-Extend the shadow and liner outward past the natural corner.
-A half-cut crease or a horizontal smoky eye works wonders.
-Avoid round brush motions; use straight lines.
-Mascara on outer lashes only adds drama.
-2026 favorite: “Doe-eye” with a subtle lower lash emphasis for a soft, romantic vibe.
+Horizontal elongation to balance round eyes.
+Lengthen the shadow and liner past the natural corner.
+Half cut crease or horizontal smoky eyes work wonders.
+Don’t use round brush motions, but straight lines.
+Just mascara on the outer lashes = drama.
+2026 pick: “Doe-eye” with a little less emphasis on the lower lash for a softer, romantic vibe.

-Monolid Eyes: Flat lids with little to no crease, often seen in East Asian features (e.g., many K-beauty icons).
-Monolids have a smooth canvas that’s perfect for bold, graphic looks.
+Monolid Eyes: Flat lids with little to no crease, common in East Asian features (ex. many K-beauty icons).
+Monolids have a smooth canvas that’s ideal for bold, graphic looks.

-Emphasize the lash line and create definition with liner and shadow placed higher on the brow bone.
-Use light-reflecting formulas to add dimension.
-Gradient liner (thicker in the middle) or “puppy liner” (slightly downturned) flatters monolids beautifully.
-In current trends, metallic foils and colorful under-liners are huge for monolids because they catch light without needing a crease.
+Apply liner and shadow higher on the brow bone to highlight and accentuate the lash line.
+Add dimension with light-reflecting formulas Gradient liner (thicker in the middle) or “puppy liner” (slightly downturned) is gorgeous on monolids.
+Monolids are huge in current trends with metallic foils and colourful under-liners as they catch light without needing a crease.

-Upturned Eyes: Outer corners naturally lift higher than the inner corners, giving a cat-like appearance.
-Downturned eyes (opposite) have lower outer corners, which can make eyes look sad or tired if not balanced.
+Upturned Eyes: The outer corners of the eyes are higher than the inner corners, giving the impression of a cat’s eyes.
+Downturned eyes (opposite) have lower outer corners and can appear sad or tired if not balanced.

-Deep-Set or Protruding Eyes: Deep-set eyes sit farther back in the socket (great for dramatic shadow); protruding eyes sit forward (need shadow to recede them).
+Deep-Set or Protruding Eyes: Deep-set eyes sit back in the socket (great for dramatic shadow); protruding eyes sit forward (need shadow to push them back).

-Deep-set: Bring shadow forward onto the lid.
-Protruding: Use dark shades to “push back” the eye area.
+Deep-set Bring shadow forward onto lid.
+Protruding: Use dark shades to “push back” the area around the eye.

-Take time with a mirror or phone selfie in good lighting.
-Many people have asymmetrical eyes—one almond, one slightly hooded.
-Makeup is about harmony, not perfection.
-Once identified, your eye shape guides 70% of your decisions.
+Use a mirror or phone selfie with good lighting.
+Many people have asymmetrical eyes—one almond-shaped, the other slightly hooded.
+Makeup is about balance not perfection.
+Once you know it, your eye shape will dictate 70% of your decisions.

-Step 2: Choose Shades Based on Your Eye Color – Color Theory That Pops
+Step 2: Pick Shades Based on Your Eye Colour – Colour Theory That Pops

 Green/Hazel Eyes: These chameleon eyes love earthy reds, burgundies, and warm golds.
 Purple and mauve bring out the green flecks.
 Copper and olive tones create depth.
 Avoid greens that match too closely unless using a contrasting finish (matte vs. shimmer).